A Self-Evolving Defect Detection Framework for Industrial Photovoltaic Systems: Experiments

 \subsubsection{Base model for SEPDD}

 Code generation uses Qwen3-coder-plus, as in AIDE, to keep the fair comparison.
 Analysis (such as Idea Generator and Analyzer) use Qwen3.5-plus.
-Unless otherwise stated, reported results use this Qwen-based setup (SEPDD (Qwen)).
+Unless otherwise stated, reported results use this Qwen-based setup.